Do you want to write every day?

 My daughter (who was 6-months-old at the time) woke up at three am with a chest infection.
 We didn’t get much sleep that night and the following day, I didn’t write.
 I was just too tired.

-I didn’t write the day afterwards either, by the time Saturday rolled around, I’d only produced 1000-words.
+I didn’t write the day afterward either, by the time Saturday rolled around, I’d only produced 1000-words.

 I was sick of my writing mistakes, and I felt like a failure.
-Then, I discovered a neat writing trick Jerry Seinfeld relies on.
+Then, I started applying a few strategies from the productivity world.
+If you’re a new writer, they can help you too.

-After writing a joke, Seinfeld recorded an X with a red marker through the day’s date.
-He did this each day, thereby slowly building up a chain of Xs that he felt reluctant to break.
+After writing a joke, Seinfeld recorded an X on a giant wall calendar.
+He repeated this process the next day.
+Seinfeld did this each day, thereby slowly building up a chain of X’s that he felt reluctant to break.

 Now, “Don’t Break the Chain.” is one of the more popular productivity methods in use today.
 He famously said: